 There are two modes of the control panel:

 Triggers for a puppet can be visualized as clickable buttons with the artwork for each trigger on them.
 They also have any key or MIDI note associated with them.
-You can visualize the Behavior parameters for a puppet as an adjustable slider or angle controls, and any MIDI notes associated with them.
+You can visualize the behavior parameters for a puppet as an adjustable slider or angle controls, and any MIDI notes associated with them.
 The layout is stored with the puppet, including when exporting to a .puppet file, enabling you to share trigger layouts with other people.

-Following are the available controls under the Layout mode.
+The following are the available controls under the Layout mode.

 Add controls to the panel: select the puppet, and choose one of the following: